zliu-fd/lmdbjni/readme.md

 ## Using Prebuilt Jar

-The prebuilt binary jars work on 64 bit Linux, OSX and Windows machines.
+The prebuilt binary jars work on 64 bit Linux, OSX, Windows and Android.

 ### License